Yahgan people: Early Yahgan people

 The Yahgan established many settlements in Tierra del Fuego, temporary but often reused.
 A significant Yahgan archaeological site from the Megalithic period has been found at Wulaia Bay.
 C. Michael Hogan has called it the Bahia Wulaia (Dome Middens).

 The Yahgan domesticated a culpeo known as a Fuegian dog.

 European contact

+The most thorough analysis of the interaction between European explorers and the Yahgan is probably ethnologist Anne Chapman's book European Encounters with the Yamana People of Cape Horn.